-Chargeurs Wool specializes in topmaking, which consists of designing wool blends that successfully meet the needs of spinning mills.
-It is a world leader in combed wool sales.
+Chargeurs Wool specializes in topmaking, which consists of creating long, fine blended-wool fibers, known as tops, that successfully meet the needs of spinning mills.
+It is a major world player in combed wool sales, with a powerful international network and the support of solid local industrial partners.

 Following scouring which rids the wool of impurities, raw wool is carded and combed into tops : a large sliver of wool which is sold to spinners.